-The budget results in a 3.08% increase in levy-all in 2025 compared to 2024.
-The 2025 budget requires a 3.08% increase in order to maintain its current level of service, which is well below the current cost-of-living increases.
+The budget results in a 3.50% increase in levy-all in 2026 compared to 2025.
+The 2026 budget requires a 3.50% increase in order to maintain its current level of service, which is at current cost-of-living increases.

-Financial pressures anticipated in 2025 include: Salaries and Wage increases; increase in fuel costs; and increased costs of goods and services due to inflation.
+Financial pressures anticipated in 2026 include: Salaries and Wage increases; increase in fuel costs; and increased costs of goods and services due to inflation.